AISysRev -- LLM-based Tool for Title-abstract Screening: Conclusions and Future work

 \section{Conclusions and Future work}

-In this paper we introduced AiSysRev, a research-based title-abstract screening tool.
-Using the tool, researchers can conduct LLM-assisted title-abstract screening with both zero-shot and few-shot prompting strategies.
-The tool also provides the ability to export the screening results to a CSV file for further statistical analysis in other tools.
+This paper introduced AISysRev, a state-of-the-art LLM-based tool for title-abstract screening that bridges the gap between research and practical tooling.
+The tool supports both ZS and FS prompting techniques with local or cloud-hosted LLMs, while allowing control over model selection and parameters.
+AISysRev also supports exporting screening results in CSV format for further statistical analysis in other tools.
+To the best of our knowledge, no existing LLM-based screening tool offers comparable flexibility or transparency in terms of prompting techniques, multi-provider LLM access, scalability, and support for locally hosted models.
+In contrast, commercial tools (e.g. Elicit, Consensus, and Rayyan) are typically closed source, which limits the visibility into models, parameters, and prompting techniques.
+Our tool is open-source, which promotes transparency and continued development of the tool.

+The underlying screening technology of AISysRev was evaluated in our prior work~\cite{huotalaSESREvalDatasetEvaluating2025}, and the tool itself was tested using trial runs, where we found that papers can be classified into Easy Includes, Easy Excludes, Boundary Includes, and Boundary Excludes.
+The boundary cases highlight the need for human intervention.
+While we evaluated the tool purely within papers in the SE domain, the AISysRev tool itself is non-domain-specific.
+We encourage practitioners to test the tool also in domains other than SE.

-In the future, we plan to expand the feature set of AiSysRev, the full list of planned features are available in the tool's GitHub repository~\footnote{https://github.com/EvoTestOps/AiSysRev}.
-These features include parallelizing API calls to OpenRouter, expanding the tool to full-text screening, and to other phases data extraction.
-Other future work includes word embeddings to visualize the decision boundary in title-abstract screening.
+In the future, we plan to compare the tool's performance to other AI-powered assistants, such as Elicit, Consensus or Rayyan.
+We also plan to expand the feature set of AISysRev - including expanding the tool to search strategy generation and keyword identification~\cite{kitchenhamGuidelinesPerformingSystematic2007}, database search, full-text screening, data extraction, and using embeddings to visualize the decision boundary.
 The usefulness of the tool could also be demonstrated with user studies comparing the screening performance of human raters with and without the tool.
-For the study, we provide a research artifact~\cite{zenodo}.